 To begin your immigration physical, your doctor helps you feel comfortable and relaxed.
 They talk to you about your overall health and well-being.
 They carry out some general health checks, including:

 - Examining your eyes, ears, nose, and throat

 - Palpating your abdomen and lymph nodes

-The next stage is a series of screenings for certain medical conditions.
+The next stage is a series of screenings for specific medical conditions.
 There are infectious diseases and some mental and physical health problems that the US government lists as inadmissible, such as syphilis and tuberculosis.

+Lifetime Primary care can be the best option for efficient and prompt services.
 When the physical is complete, your doctor fills out Form I-693 (Report of Medical Examination and Vaccination Record), makes a copy for you, and sends the completed form to the US consulate or embassy for consideration as part of your immigration application.

 Will I need any immunizations during an immigration physical?

 You need to be updated with certain immunizations, which your doctor checks at your immigration physical.

 If you have any records of current vaccinations, you should bring them with you, or you can undergo blood tests to check for immunization antibodies.
 You need immunization against: